-Welcome to Session 3!
+Welcome to Camp!

-We hope your camper is ready to experience a life changing session!
+We hope your teen is ready to experience a life changing session!
+Our dedicated staff have created a program that will enable your camper to learn more about Type 1 diabetes while sharing common experiences with other campers in a fun and supportive environment.
 To help you get prepared, we compiled some important information to ensure your camper has a great time at Camp Conrad Chinnock.

-- Camp Forms: Be sure you have submitted all required Camp forms in your Online Camp Account before your child's sessions.
-(All forms are completed by you and DO NOT need a doctor's signature.) - As a reminder an additional fee of \$25 will be collected prior to your camper's session to purchase an at home rapid COVID-19 test which will be provided by Camp at the bus stop. - Specialty Packing Items: Each camper should bring talent show props, a plain white t-shirt that they can tie-dye, twin dinner clothing, Ghostbuster's theme related decorations and outfits. - Medication and Diabetes Supplies: Camp will provide insulin, lancets, meters, blood testing strips, and glucagon.
+- Camp Forms: Be sure you have submitted all required Camp forms in your Online Camp Account before your child's sessions. - Specialty Packing Items: Each camper should bring talent show props, a plain white t-shirt that they can tie-dye, twin/matching clothing, "Survivor" theme related decorations and outfits, and a Halloween costume. - Medication and Diabetes Supplies: Camp will provide insulin, lancets, meters, blood testing strips, and glucagon.
 Campers only need to bring pump supplies, sensor supplies, specialty insulin, (2) two bottles of glucose tabs, and any additional medication not related to diabetes, which can be enclosed in a labeled plastic Ziploc bag and checked in at the bus stop in Fontana. - Medical Forms: A completed Pre-Camp Medical Information Form and Health Screening form (enclosed in this packet) will need to be brought with the camper to check-in.
 These are mandatory forms and campers will not be allowed to enter camp without them.

-Check-In (First Day of Camp): Monday, July 18th, 2022 - Meet at the parking lot of the Don Day Community Center at Southridge Park 14501 Live Oak Avenue, Fontana, CA 92337 at the designated times below to check-in your camper and take the bus.
+Check-In (First Day of Camp): Session 1: Wednesday, July 5, 2023

+Meet at the parking lot of the Don Day Community Center at Southridge Park 14501 Live Oak Avenue, Fontana, CA 92337 at the designated times below to check-in your camper and take the bus.
 The bus typically departs at 12:30pm.
 Unfortunately, we cannot accommodate for late arrivals.

-- In order to ensure a smooth and stress-free first day at the bus stop, please follow the drop off schedule listed below:
+- In order to ensure a smooth and stress-free first day at the bus stop, please follow the drop off schedule listed below: - o 10:00am 15,16,17-year-olds - 11:00am 13- and 14-year-olds - At the check-in table you will hand over your Pre-Camp Medial Information Form, Health Screening Form, any prescribed medications, insulin pump and sensor supplies (charging cords), and (2) two bottles of glucose tabs.

-- 9:00am 11-12 year old campers

-- 10:00am 10 year old campers

-- 11:00am 7-9 year old campers

-- After parking in the lot at the bus stop, please wear a face mask and proceed to walk your camper to the medical table to receive their Covid-19 test.
-After you have shown a negative test, you may proceed to checking-in your camper for their cabin assignment.
-At the check-in table you will hand over your Pre-Camp Medial Information Form, Health Screening Form, any prescribed medications, insulin pump and sensor supplies (charging cords), and (2) two bottles of glucose tabs. - The camper's Parent / Guardian will be asked to sign a luggage verification form, indicating that they have examined their campers' belongings and certify they have not packed any unauthorized items. - You may then drop off your camper's luggage to the designated area, walk them to meet their counselor and cabinmates, and wait with them until all other campers have been checked-in. - Be sure to provide a sack lunch for your child to eat at the bus stop before we depart. - Parent / Guardian must stay with their camper(s) until the bus departs approximately at 12:30pm.
+- The camper's Parent / Guardian will be asked to sign a luggage verification form, indicating that they have examined their campers' belongings and certify they have not packed any unauthorized items. - You may then drop off your camper's luggage to the designated area, walk them to meet their counselor and cabinmates, and wait with them until all other campers have been checked-in. - Be sure to provide a sack lunch for your child to eat at the bus stop before we depart. - Parent / Guardian must stay with their camper(s) until the bus departs approximately at 12:30pm.